 We think the BaByliss Diamond Smoothing Brush is as good as the market leader and it’s a lot cheaper too.

 The Jose Eber Digital Straightening Brush is very new to the market and it’s not a well-known brand name so we were interested to see if it was a good brush to try out.
-It’s another good option to choose if you don’t want to pay £190 for a straightening brush and it has plenty of features just like the BaByliss.
+It’s another good option to choose if you want a more economical straightening brush that still offers plenty of features.

 In just one pass per section curly hair is straightened and you don’t need to keep going over it.
 It’s good for curly hair and frizzy types too – even for some Afro-Caribbean hair types.